-- 1. An absence shall be charged for a full day when the student attends none of the scheduled classes on that day.
-A partial day of absence shall be charged for any period of absence during the day. - 2.
+- 1. Attendance shall be based on the student's timely completion of assigned coursework as described in the course syllabus or online course site. - 2.
 School holidays such as summer vacation, Christmas holidays, etc., shall not be considered days of absence. - 3.
 Students who are absent ten (10) or more consecutive days or more than 15% of the total scheduled class hours for their program will be terminated unless the absence is for good cause as determined by the director.
 The director reserves the right to terminate prior to ten (10) consecutive days if in his/her opinion the reason and/or reasons for absence are not in accordance with the school objectives and/or policies. - 4.
-Make-up work shall not be authorized for the purpose of removing an absence.
+Makeup work shall not be authorized for the purpose of removing an absence.
 Students will be required to make up exams or other missed work as the result of any absence.
 Arrangements to take a missed exam or any other work missed must be made with the instructor within three days of returning from an absence.
 All make-up work arrangements are subject to approval by the school's Director. - 5.
 Students terminated may be eligible for reentry at the beginning of the next grading period.
 There is a \$25.00 fee for reentry.
 Students who are allowed to reenter after termination or withdrawal will pay the tuition rate in effect at the time of reentry.
 Reentering students must meet with a school official prior to starting classes.